add-ons/plugin.video.vrt.nu/README.md

 - Track the programs you like
 - List all videos alphabetically by program, category, channel or feature
-- Watch live streams from VRT 1, Canvas, Ketnet, Ketnet Junior and Sporza
+- Watch live streams from VRT 1, VRT Canvas, Ketnet, Ketnet Junior and Sporza
 - Discover recently added or soon offline content
 - Browse the online TV guides or search VRT MAX